Evan-Moss/pdiot/PDIoT-notes.md

 The Nordic Semiconductor NRF Connect app (available on play/app store) will allow you to connect to BLE devices and interrogate the services and characteristics that they provide.
 It can also send/receive data and log communications to a file, which can be useful for debugging.
 Try this with the sensor cube to see how the sensor data is sent over BLE.
 Gyroscope, accelerometer and magnetometer data are packed into an 18-byte packet, where each axis of each sensor requires 2 bytes to send a 16-bit value.

 ## 5. Nordic Thingy52 (cube)
-You will be provided with a Nordic [Thingy52] (http://www.nordicsemi.com/thingy) IoT sensor kit
+You will be provided with a Nordic [Thingy52](http://www.nordicsemi.com/thingy) IoT sensor kit which can be used to learn about motion sensors and to collect walking data.
+There is a supporting [Android app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfthingy&hl=en_US) available.

 Details on the architecture of the system, the characteristics for different services and the packet structure can be found [here](https://nordicsemiconductor.github.io/Nordic-Thingy52-FW/documentation/firmware_architecture.html).